 Taylor: Being part of the community on a larger scale.
 Staying busy during a time of isolation and focusing on uplifting others rather than focusing on myself.

 Sean: The affirmation of creating art, which grew from the “thank you’s” by various passerbys.
 The sense of community, from those who live on the streets, to those on an afternoon walk, all who become leveled under these circumstances and all that remains is an undercurrent of humanity that ties us all.

-Which other artist’s work inspired you from those that took part?
+A: Which other artist’s work inspired you from those that took part?

 Taylor: The “Tiger King” mullet by Bailee Hiatt on Rudy’s Barbershop made me laugh.

 But overall it was really inspiring seeing all the artists come together under one common concept.
 There were some fun moments where you could walk in a city block and run into 10 different artists painting murals while no one else was out.
 The community that creates is inspiring.

 Sean: While the art is undoubtedly beautiful, meeting the personalities behind the paint inspired me to connect more to the artist community in Seattle.
 Kathleen from Overall Creative connected me to the opportunity and I am grateful for her time and dedication to this project, as well as looping me into it.

 A: What does this project say about the creative scene in Seattle?

 Taylor: Even with all the new technology-based companies moving into Seattle it’s times like these show us there is still a thriving art scene.
 I think like many places the creative scene in Seattle is very inclusive and this was very evident in this project.